ssbc/ssb-ahoy/README.md

 # ssb-ahoy !

-A simple module for getting electron-based scuttlebutt apps up and running.
+A module for building electron-based scuttlbutt apps.

-Builds on top of:
-- `electron@18`
-- `secret-stack@6`
+You provide a UI and plugins, and `ssb-ahoy` takes care of boring details for you.

+Built with `electron@18.0.1` and `secret-stack@6`

 ## Getting started